Pepe-57/nano-text-editor/README.md

-# nano-text-editor
+# Nano-text-editor
-Very small text editor written in x86 asm
+Very small text editor written in x86 asm.
+It can run without any os.